hristo-vrigazov/CarND-Vehicle-Detection/README.md

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what
-scales to search and how much to overlap windows?
+How did you decide what scales to search and how much to overlap windows?

 I decided to search at the bottom half of the image, cutting the sky.
-I choose the scales to be 1.0, 1.33, 1.66, 2.0 and performed the search by computing the features for the whole cropped image, and then subsampling it.
+I choose the scales to be 1.0, 1.33, 1.66, 2.0 and performed the search by computing the features for the whole cropped image, and then subsampling it by 3 cells per step (see the `find_cars_bounding_boxes` in `utils.pyy`).
 I choose these values as a tradeoff between speed and precision.
 In the end, the search takes approximately 1FPS, which is still very slow.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?